-- The reason for the proposed action (and if the appeal is for a VNSNY CHOICE Medicare - Advantage provider, only if relevant, the reasons must include, the standard and profiling data used to evaluate the provider and the number and mix of providers needed by VNSNY CHOICE): - Notice that the provider has the right to request a hearing or review, at his or her discretion, before a panel appointed by the Medical Director - The provider has thirty (30) days within which the provider may submit to the Medical Director a written request for a hearing and/or review - A time limit for a hearing date, which must be held within thirty (30) days after the date of the Credentialing Subcommittee receipt of a request for a hearing.
+- The reason for the proposed action - Notice that the provider has the right to request a hearing or review, at his or her discretion, before a panel appointed by the Medical Director - The provider has 30 days within which the provider may submit to the Medical Director a written request for a hearing and/or review - A time limit for a hearing date, which must be held within 30 days after the date of the Credentialing Subcommittee receipt of a request for a hearing.

-Except for Immediate Action Events of VNSNY CHOICE Managed Long Term Care Plans and VNSNY CHOICE HIV Special Needs providers, the termination shall not be effective earlier than sixty (60) days from the provider's receipt of the notice of termination.
+Except for Immediate Action Events of VNSNY CHOICE Health Plan providers, the termination shall not be effective earlier than 60 days from the provider's receipt of the notice of termination.

-Upon receipt of a request for hearing or review, the Medical Director shall inform the Credentialing Subcommittee members and shall select a review panel consisting of three (3) persons (the "Review Panel"), at least one of whom is a clinical peer in the same discipline and same or similar specialty as the provider under review, at least one other clinical peer, and none of whom are members of the Credentialing Subcommittee.
+Upon receipt of a request for hearing or review, the Medical Director shall inform the Credentialing Subcommittee members and shall select a review panel consisting of three persons (the "Review Panel"), at least one of whom is a clinical peer in the same discipline and same or similar specialty as the provider under review, at least one other clinical peer, and none of whom are members of the Credentialing Subcommittee.

-The Medical Director may appoint more than three (3) persons to the Review Panel; provided that for appeals by providers in the VNSNY CHOICE Managed Long Term Care Plans and VNSNY CHOICE SelectHealth at least one-third of the Review Panel must be clinical peers of the provider under review and for appeals by providers in the VNSNY CHOICE Medicare Advantage plan, the majority of the Review Panel must be clinical peers of the provider under review.
+The Medical Director may appoint more than three persons to the Review Panel; provided that for appeals by providers in VNSNY CHOICE Long Term Care plans (MLTC and Total) or SelectHealth, at least one-third of the Review Panel must be clinical peers of the provider under review and for appeals by providers in the plan, the majority of the Review Panel must be clinical peers of the provider under review.
 The Board shall appoint one of the Review Panel members as chairperson ("Review Panel Chairperson").

-Within fourteen (14) days of receipt of a provider's written request for hearing, the Medical Director will notify the provider of the time and place of the hearing, which shall be no more than thirty (30) days after receipt by the Medical Director of the request for hearing, unless the parties mutually agree upon a later date.
-In addition, said notice shall include the witnesses, if any, to be called by the Credentialing Subcommittee in support of its recommendation, and a list of the members of the Review Panel.
+Within 14 days of receipt of a provider's written request for hearing, the Medical

+Director willnotify the provider of the time and place of the hearing, which shall be no more than 30 days after receipt by the Medical Director of the request for hearing, unless the parties mutually agree upon a later date.
+In addition, said notice shall include the witnesses, if any, to be called by the Credentialing Subcommittee in support of its recommendation, and a list of themembers of the Review Panel.